 Take note that this is a commandment!
 Regardless of circumstance we must all be on the earth, not sitting cozily in a chair.
 Of course those able to will bow down on their knees.

 The only divergence “manner” can provide in this instance is for those not able to kneel.
 The commandment is not for kneeling specifically, but for all to sit down on the ground.
 The Lord has commanded this.

 It appears from 3rd Nephi 18:5 that someone is to be specifically ordained by priesthood authority to administer the sacrament.
 To him will Jesus give power to fulfill this commandment.
 So when the proper channels of priesthood authority flow once again, the sacrament will properly be attended to.
 When that day happens we will not only be certain of the clear commandment to lower ourselves to the earth…we will hear the sacramental prayers exactly as God intends, because the one doing so will have the power from Jesus Christ to attend to it in righteousness.

-The true sacrament will only emerge once we have been correctly baptized into the true church of Jesus Christ.
-For now we must prepare ourselves by knowing each and every commandment clearly defined by scripture—so that when true servants of God come forth we will recognize them.
-The apostasy has left us with many unanswered questions, but we have no reason to doubt that God has provided everything we need to know to recognize the light when it shines again.
+The true sacrament will only emerge once we have been correctly baptized into the true and living church of God that accompanies Zion.
+For now we must prepare ourselves by knowing each and every commandment clearly defined by scripture—so that when servants of God come forth we will recognize them.
+The false doctrines of today, which all sprout from the rejection of the fulness, have left us with many unanswered questions, but we have no reason to doubt that God has provided everything we need to know to recognize the greater light when it shines again.